eonil/swift-sbtl/README.md

 Internally, `SBTL` is implemented using B-Tree.
 Most core operations takes `O(log(n))` time.

-"summing" means each nodes keeps `sum` value and adds them for each time elements get inserted and removed.
+"summation" means each nodes keeps summation of all nodes in the subtree for each time elements get inserted and removed.